1929 Half Dollar Value Checker: Errors List, “D” & “S” Mint Mark Worth

 History Of The 1929 Half Dollar

-By 1929, coin production was already contracting.
-Philadelphia had ceased circulation half dollars since 1927, focusing on commemoratives.
-Only Denver and San Francisco remained active, striking 1,001,200 and 1,902,000 pieces respectively after Denver’s seven-year hiatus.
+By 1929, half dollar production had already been contracting for years.
+Philadelphia had ceased circulation-strike half dollar production since 1927, focusing on commemoratives.
+Only Denver—returning after a seven-year hiatus since 1921—and San Francisco remained active, striking 1,001,200 and 1,902,000 pieces respectively.

-The timing proved prophetic.
+The timing proved historically significant.
 On October 29, 1929—Black Tuesday—the stock market crashed with over 16 million shares traded, triggering the Great Depression.
-This economic collapse immediately reduced currency demand, leaving thousands of freshly minted half dollars in Treasury vaults.
+This economic collapse immediately reduced currency demand, leaving thousands of freshly minted half dollars sitting in Treasury vaults rather than circulating.

 The Depression’s impact was swift and decisive.
-Half dollar production halted entirely from 1930-1932, with only a small 1933 San Francisco issue.
-Denver wouldn’t resume until 1934, making 1929 the final multi-mint issue before America’s economic transformation.
+Half dollar production halted entirely from 1930 through 1932, with only a small 1933 San Francisco issue resuming the series.
+Denver would not strike half dollars again until 1934, making 1929 the last multi-mint issue before America’s economy transformed.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)